NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Phantom Shroud.md

 * * *

-**Effect** You fold the cloak around yourself, and it casts [[Spells/Ethereal Jaunt|Ethereal Jaunt]] on you.
+**Effect** You fold the cloak around yourself, and it casts [[Ethereal Jaunt|Ethereal Jaunt]] on you.
 You can Sustain the activation for up to 10 minutes.
 When the activation ends, you return to material form.

 *Source: Pathfinder #185: A Taste of Ashes*
 *OGL*